2019 Lao Premier League

 The 2019 Lao Premier League is the 30th season of the Lao Premier League.
 The season starts on 23 February 2019.
 It is played in triple round-robin format, with 15 total rounds.

 Teams

 A total of 6 teams participated in the 2019 Lao League season, not promoted from the previous season of Lao Division 1 League.
 6 teams withdrew from the league.

-Stadia
+Stadiums

 Note: Table lists in alphabetical order.